 Enrollment limited.
 For beginners only.
-Introduction to the basic techniques of hand building, the potters wheel, and slab construction.
+Introduction to the basic techniques of hand building, the potters wheel, and slab construction with emphasis on personal expression.
 Surface decoration and three-dimensional design.
 Stoneware and earthenware clay bodies and firing procedures will be addressed.
 Special fee: \$100.
 Noncredit fee: \$660 plus special fee.